-The consolidated financial statements of the Company as at and for the financial year ended 30 June 2022 comprise the Company and its subsidiaries (the Group) and were issued by the Board of Directors
+The consolidated financial statements of the Company as at and for the financial year ended 30 June 2023 comprise the Company and its subsidiaries (the Group) and were issued by the Board of Directors on 9 August 2023.

 The Group is a profit oriented entity in the business of underwriting general insurance and the investment and administration of insurance funds.
 It has a mix of intermediated (through brokers) and direct business within the general insurance industry.
 It operates predominantly throughout New Zealand.